robenkleene/development-references/apple-terminal.md

 ## Settings

+- Make a copy of the profile before changing
 - `Preferences > Profiles > Keyboard > Use Option as Meta Key`
 - `Preferences > Profiles > Text > Font: SF Mono Regular 12` (i.e., bump up the font size from 11)